 For children, their bodies and minds are still growing and a well-tuned stress response system is especially important.
-Impaired behavioral and emotional development is linked to high levels of early stress being experienced.
-Stress usually arises if a child is putting themselves under too much pressure or if they they are not able to reach demands or expectations of their parents.
+Impaired behavioural and emotional development is linked to high levels of early stress being experienced.
+Stress usually arises if a child is putting themselves under too much pressure or if they are not able to reach the demands or expectations of their parents.
 Research has shown that the vulnerability to childhood stress can be traced back to infant behaviour and therefore: kids are just kids but kids, but kids who develop into adults via all the experiences they encountered..... as a kid!

 How we, as adults, relate to stress.

 Stress is classed as a 'pressure or tension exerted on a material object' or 'a state of mental or emotional strain or tension resulting from adverse or demanding circumstances.'
 People often say 'don't stress!'
-Lets get real here.
+Let's get real here.
 Stress is a normal fact of life!
 Seriously, more often than not, we all experience some level of stress on a daily basis: We are running late for the school run, work or an appointment..... stress!!!
 The kids are arguing.... stress!!!
 Our job is so challenging..... stress!!!
 The house is a mess..... stress!!!!
-Having recently opened up my own counselling practice, I have a jobs lists that only grows instead of decreases....... stress!!!
+Having recently opened up my private counselling practise, I have a jobs lists that only grows instead of decreases....... stress!!!
 There are so many things in our everyday lives that cause us to becomes stressed.
 It's life.
 It's human nature.
 It's a normal functioning process.
 However, it is how we manage it that is important!

 Not all stress is bad.